Fa2bio/Docker/Docker_SpringBoot_MySQL/README.md

 ## <a name="installation"></a>How to create a docker image of the SpringBoot application

 - Now let's externalize the connection settings between the Spring Boot project and the MySQL server defined in application.properties.
-For this, we'll create environment variables that will be used to customize the connection to the database.
+For this, we'll create environment variables that will be used to customize the connection to the database

 ### application.properties
 ```xml